 If you have questions about the charges on your bill, call the Billing and Service office.
 Your meter can be reread if you feel the charges are incorrect.
 You will be contacted with those results.
 If the electric readings are correct and the customer still questions the charges, we can request that the Electric Dept. do an accuracy test on the meter.
 An accuracy test can only be done once in a twelve month period and there is a $25.00 charge to the customer which is added to the next utility bill.
 After the test is completed, the customer will receive a letter explaining the results.
 If the water charges are in question, a flow finder test will be ordered to determine if the customer has a leak that is resulting in high water usage.

 Paying Your Bill

-You may pay your bill at the Treasurer’s office in the Municipal Building, you may mail your payment in the self-addressed envelope provided or you can pay over the phone with a credit or debit card.
+You may pay your bill at the Treasurer’s office in the Municipal Building, you may mail your payment in the self-addressed envelope provided or you can pay online by using the online payment option, which can be accessed on the website under Online Services.
 Also there is a drop-box at the side door of the Municipal Building.
 Make checks payable to Radford City Treasurer.
 Any questions concerning payments need to be directed to the Treasurer’s office.
 You may call the Treasurer’s office at 731-3661.